ferdinandfrank/vue-forms/docs/index.md

 Additionally a rule object can have a 'message' key with a corresponding error message as the value, which will be shown when the given rule check fails.

-By default, every time the value of the input component changes, the value will be validated against the defined rules.
+By default, every time the value of the input component changes, the value will be validated against the defined rules after a default timeout of 100ms.
-To change this behavior, you can specify a value for the key `trigger` to define the activation of the validation check.
-The following values for 'trigger' are valid:
-- **input:** Triggered whenever the input's value is changed.
-[DEFAULT]
-- **change:** Triggered whenever the user is done editing an input's value.
-[DEFAULT for `FormSelect` component]
-- **blur:** Triggered whenever an input field looses its 'focus' state.
-- **focus:** Triggered whenever an input gets focused.

-By default a timeout of 100ms exists to wait after an input's trigger before the input's value gets validated.
 This prevents an input to not validate on every consecutive change.
-This default behavior can be changed by modifying the `VUE_FORMS_VALIDATION_TIMEOUT` value in the published `resources/assets/js/config.js` file.
+This default behavior can be changed for all inputs by modifying the `VUE_FORMS_VALIDATION_TIMEOUT` value in the published `resources/assets/js/config.js` file.
+Additionally this timeout value can be defined for each individual input by specifying a value for the key `timeout` on the input's rule object.

 **Note:** If any of a form component's child input components is invalid due to the defined validation rules, the parent form can not be submitted.